NullNet-ai/nullnet-blog/blog/workspaces-grpc/index.md

 ## The problem

-TODO: add a brief description of the problem we're trying to solve

-For the sake of simplicity, in this article we're going to implement a calculator service that can perform basic arithmetic operations, but the same concepts are applicable to arbitrarily complex systems. <br>
+This blog post is inspired by a problem we faced while **designing the architecture** for the project we're working on.<br>
+We need to build a **distributed system** composed of multiple services that can communicate with clients over the network.<br>
+Clearly each service has to expose a set of functionalities to clients, but at the same time services need to share some **common functionalities** among them.<br>
+We want to avoid code duplication and ensure that the shared capabilities are maintained in a single place, accommodating the need for new features — _and potentially new services using part of the existing functionalities_ — without requiring a complete overhaul of the existing codebase.

+Moreover, we had in mind different requirements for the **client-server interactions**:
+- **type safety**: clients must be able to interact with the services in a type-safe way, without having to handle manually the serialization and deserialization of messages
+- **language independence**: clients and servers must be able to communicate regardless of the programming language they're implemented in; in fact, even if the core of our project is written in Rust, we still need to support clients that belong to different ecosystems
+- **protocol transparency**: clients must not be aware of the underlying communication protocol — they should instead be able to call the services as if they were local functions
+- **encryption**: the communication must be secured, ensuring that messages are properly encrypted during transmission

 ## Case study

+To better illustrate the concepts we're going to discuss, let's introduce a **toy project** that will serve as a case study.

+For the sake of simplicity,
+in this article we're going to implement **calculator services** that perform basic algebraic and geometric operations, but the same concepts are applicable to arbitrarily complex systems.

-Before starting with the actual code, let's define the skeleton for our calculator project.
+Before starting with the actual code, let's define the **skeleton** for our calculator project.

 <div align="center">
     <img src="diagram1.png" alt="Case study diagram"/>